Japanese Salad Dressing Recipe

-There are many types of Japanese salad dressings – Wafu, Miso, Sesame and Shoya to name a few.
-This recipe is a carrot-ginger dressing, my favorite.
-Fresh, vibrant and a nice balance of sweet and tangy.
+There are many types of Japanese salad dressings such as Wafu, Miso, Sesame, and Shoya.
+This Japanese-style carrot-ginger dressing is a twist on Wafu.
+A perfect way to serve fresh, vibrant flavors in your side salad with a nice balance of sweet and tangy.

-As salad dressings go, this one is on the healthier side.
-One tablespoon has only 35 calories, 1 gram of sugar, 3 grams saturated fat and a lot of vitamin A.
+As salad dressings go, this Japanese ginger salad dressing is on the healthier side.
+One tablespoon has only 35 calories, 1 gram of sugar, 3 grams of saturated fat, and a lot of vitamin A.

 Ways to use Japanese salad dressing

-- drizzled on roasted or grilled fish like halibut, tilapia, sea bass or roasted salmon stuffed with herbs
+- roasted or grilled fish like halibut, tilapia, sea bass, or roasted salmon stuffed with herbs

 - served with fresh snap peas as an appetizer or drizzled on steamed vegetables.